Telematics Applications for Transport

-December 1993: White Paper on Growth, Competitiveness and Employment back to top
+December 1993: White Paper on Growth, Competitiveness and Employment

 In 1993 the White Paper on "Growth, Competitiveness and Employment" presented a European strategy for the recovery of Europe's economy and identified the means for achieving it: investing in new technologies to provide efficient information networks and trans-European networks for transport and energy.